rahulrajpr/prepare-anytime/behavioral-process-delivery/behavioral-process-delivery-evaluation.md

 - What decisions are being blocked right now because you don't have this view?

 **Then I get into the Data Requirements:**
 - What metrics matter most?
-Revenue, conversion rates, pipeline health?
-- Time granularity—do you need daily trends, weekly rollups, monthly comparisons?
 - What dimensions do you care about?
-Region, product line, rep performance, customer segments?
+- Time granularity ?
 - Any specific targets or benchmarks you're tracking against?

 **Next, I think about Technical Constraints and Performance:**